SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 **cat:** prints out the content of a file to the stdout, and an error to stderr if the file can't be found or something.
 Takes in the file name as arguments, and it can also open multiple files at once.
+It comes with some useful features.

+Often the whitespace within the text is confusing because we don't know if the text is indented with spaces or tabs or if there is a trailing whitespace after lines or if there is a newline character after lines -- this is the sort of thing that breaks most string-based searches.
+To avoid this, we use a flag `-A` to see exactly what the characters are in terms of their code. (tabs are \I, newlines are $, spaces are just spaces).